njohnsoncpe-zz/facialRecognition/README.md

 conda env create -f env.yml -n tf-gpu
 ```
 I have been unable to independenly verifiy this functionality.
 If anyone finds success with this method, let me know and I will update this to reflect any new information.

+## Running the Project
+To run this project with the DE10-nano
+- Install Tkinter, numpy, and PIL into the DE10-nano
+- Install the IPCam Android app onto your Android phone and start the IPCam server
+- Run the object_detection.py script(using 'activate tf') with arguments:
+   - IP addr and port of the IPCam server -src='0.0.0.0:8080'
+   - IP addr of the server, destination computer -dst='0.0.0.0'
+   - Width of the frames in the video stream --width=480
+   - Height of the frames in the video stream --height=360
+   - Number of workers --num-workers=2
+   - Size of the queue --queue-size=5
+- Run the receiver.py to listen to the correct port and show the object detection output
+- Run gui.py to display the object detection stream in a tkinter gui for easy editing

 ## Credits
 Inspired by [TensorFlow Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)